 Parking fees and fines are collected by Student Financial Services and will be charged to student accounts.
-Appeals to parking citations must be filed in writing to the executive director of residential life and campus safety within seven days.
+Appeals to parking citations must be filed in writing to the Public Safety within seven days.
 Appeals must include name, address, phone number, and email address, vehicle license number, parking decal number, ticket number, date issued, location, violation, and reason for appeal.